rayangdn/thymio-epfl/report.md

 <img src="img/global_nav/extended_obstacles.png" width="500" alt="extended obstacles">
 </p>

-In conclusion, before handing these obstacles to the Visibility Graph 'build()' method, we must perform an a priori expansion of obstacles, taking into account the geometry of the Thymio Robot and a security margin, for our algorithm to be implemented robustly.
-The 'SECURITY_MARGIN' value has been empirically proven to be sufficient to not graze obstacles.
+In conclusion, before handing these obstacles to the Visibility Graph `build()` method, we must perform an a priori expansion of obstacles, taking into account the geometry of the Thymio Robot and a security margin, for our algorithm to be implemented robustly.
+The `SECURITY_MARGIN` value has been empirically proven to be sufficient to not graze obstacles.
 This additional step is necessary due to the fact the Visibility Graph makes the assumption of a mass-less, holonomic, pointlike robot.
-The'SECURITY_MARGIN' also accounts for the uncertainty in the robot's position covariance as well as the detection of obstacles (done through camera vision).
+The `SECURITY_MARGIN` also accounts for the uncertainty in the robot's position covariance as well as the detection of obstacles (done through camera vision).

 ### Visibility Graph
 For the task of graph creation, to capture the connectivity of the free space into a graph that is subsequently searched for paths, we used the road-map approach of Visibility Graphs.
 We utilize the [Pyvisgraph library](https://github.com/TaipanRex/pyvisgraph), which given a set of simple obstacle polygons, builds a visibility graph.
 We have chosen Visibility Graphs as they are well documented, well known, provide a complete solution and more that make it stand out in comparison to other methods such as Voronoi diagrams or adaptive-cell decomposition.